iamgbsmith/til/java/alternatives-to-the-oracle-jdk.md

 [Azul Zulu](https://www.azul.com/products/zulu-community) is a branded build of OpenJDK without restrictions.
 Azul offer commercial support and with Zulu Community you get access to selected new OpenJDK features up to 6 months faster than other builds.
 Azul also maintains an archive of Zulu Community builds of OpenJDK that goes back to 2014.

 ### Microsoft builds of OpenJDK
-[Microsoft Build of OpenJDK](https://learn.microsoft.com/en-gb/java/openjdk/) provide a no-cost distribution of OpenJDK that is open source and available for free as a drop-in replacement for any other OpenJDK distribution available in the Java ecosystem.
+The [Microsoft Build of OpenJDK](https://learn.microsoft.com/en-gb/java/openjdk/) provides a no-cost distribution of OpenJDK that is open source and available for free as a drop-in replacement for any other OpenJDK distribution.
 It includes Long-Term Support (LTS) binaries for Java 11 and Java 17 on x64 server and desktop environments on macOS, Linux, and Windows, AArch64/ARM64 on Linux and Windows.

 Container images for the Microsoft Build of OpenJDK are available at https://learn.microsoft.com/en-gb/java/openjdk/containers